DataSolutionSoftware/Portfolio/README.md

 #### Find Your Cheapest  Energy  Bill:

-The use case here  is in the development  and creation of a price comparison Smart Digital Twin Energy Meter (SDTEM).
+The use case here  is in the development  of a price comparison Smart Digital Twin Energy Meter (SDTEM).

 -  https://digital-twin-v2-chi.vercel.app/